VISION AFTER HEMISPHERECTOMY, TPO DISCONNECTION, AND OCCIPITAL LOBECTOMY

 After epilepsy surgery, children may have difficulties performing some activities of daily living on their own or even with assistance, and assistive technologies can minimize the effects of the child’s disabilities, making it easier for the child to accomplish various tasks.

-STRATEGIES FOR CORTICAL AUDITORY IMPAIRMENT AFTER HEMISPHERECTOMY
+STRATEGIES FOR CENTRAL AUDITORY IMPAIRMENT AFTER HEMISPHERECTOMY

 There are many management options to address Central Auditory Processing Disorder.
 These can include therapeutic and environment interventions and compensatory strategies to help the child to be as successful as possible.